 Floral prints have a timeless elegance that suit semi-transparent fabrics especially painterly designs.
 The fluidity of brushstrokes complement the sinuous nature of these light materials to create truly stunning furnishings.

-Striped fabric has a breezy coastal feel and can keep your sheer curtains or blinds from looking too dressy.
-Classic seaside colours of blue, grey, and sandy brown are particularly fitting.
+Striped fabric has a breezy, understated feel and can keep your sheer curtains or blinds from looking too dressy.
+Classic seaside colours of blue and red give off a coastal vibe, or opt for greys or sandy browns to keep this natural.

 Go Bold with Natural Prints

 Natures motifs are an ideal choice for sheer fabrics.
 As light shines through them, the design will become illuminated and alive.
-This will result in a truly striking window treatment.
+Birds, leaves and flowers are particulary popular, as they result in a truly striking window treatment that never goes out of fashion.

 Window Treatments Colours: